History of Computer Networks

 - Provide inter-process communication among users and processors.

-- Reduction in delay in driving data transport.
+- Reduction in the delay in driving data transport.

 - Increase productivity by making it easier to share data among users.